dymaptic/dy-pro-zoom-to-coordinates/README.md

 # dy-pro-zoom-to-coordinates
 An open-source repository of an ArcGIS Pro v3.3+ Add-In.

-## 📍 Coordinates Add-In for ArcGIS Pro
+## 📍 Dymaptic Coordinates Add-In for ArcGIS Pro
-The Coordinates Add-In enhances your ArcGIS Pro experience by enabling precise coordinate input, dynamic coordinate retrieval, and highly customizable map graphics—all with support for multiple coordinate formats.
+The Dymaptic Coordinates Add-In enhances your ArcGIS Pro experience by enabling precise coordinate input, dynamic coordinate retrieval, and highly customizable map graphics—all with support for multiple coordinate formats.
 Whether you’re zooming to a location or extracting coordinates on the fly, this add-in offers accuracy, flexibility, and ease of use.

 ### 🔍 Zoom To Coordinates
 Navigate directly to a location by entering coordinates in your preferred format: